-The Company conducts operations worldwide and is managed in the following geographical regions: United States, Australia, Europe and rest of world (primarily in The Middle East).
-All regions sell the LAP-BAND product line, which consisted of nearly all our revenue and gross profit for the years ended December 31, 2020 and 2019.
-During the second half of 2020 there were minimal revenue and gross profit related to ReShapeCare as this product was just launched and there were no revenue or gross profit recorded for the ReShape Vest or Diabetes Bloc-Stim Neuromodulation in 2020 or 2019 because these two products are still in the development stage.
+The Company conducts operations worldwide and is managed in the following geographical regions: United States, Australia, Europe and Rest of World (primarily in the Middle East).
+All regions sell the Lap-Band product line, which consisted of nearly all our revenue and gross profit for the years ended December 31, 2021 and 2020.
+During the second half of 2020 the Company launched reshapecare, which had minimal revenue for the years ended December 31, 2021 and 2020.
+The Company anticipates generating more reshapecare revenue during 2022.
+There was no revenue or gross profit recorded for the ReShape Vest or Diabetes Bloc-Stim Neuromodulation in 2021 or 2020 because these two products are still in the development stage.
+During June 2021, the Company merged with Obalon, which had no revenues between the merger and December 31, 2021.